canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

 UI Verbosity
 ==============

-Sometimes we may want more informations on the tests that are executing, sometimes we may only care about the results.
+Sometimes we may want more to know more on the tests that are executing, sometimes we may only care about the results.
 Checkbox allows you to customize how much output is produced while running via two mechanisms ``ui.output`` and ``ui.verbosity``.